SBS Mag Destination Guide: Pacific North West

 Make sure your travel insurance covers motorcycle riding, and check it’s on bikes over 125cc.

-International licences aren’t required by law.
-However, if you get pulled over by a state trooper as opposed to a local policeman and you don’t have one, they will probably take you to a police station to verify who you are.
+In most states, an International Driving Permit (IDP) isn’t required by law.
+However, if you get pulled over by a state trooper as opposed to a local policeman and you don’t have one, they will probably take you to a police station to verify who you are – regardless of whether an IDP is compulsory there.
 So we suggest getting one just in case.
-You can do this at a Post Office and it only costs £5.50 at the time of writing. https://www.postoffice.co.uk/international-driving-permit

 Depending on where you rent bikes from, most operators include the legal minimum insurance.
 However, Americans are famously litigious, so make sure you get supplementary insurance cover as well.